Join Digital Marketing Foundation MasterClass worth Rs 1999 FREE

 A company needs to analyze whether the price range of the product is justified or not.
 Sometimes, the production and the resources required to manufacture the product are too costly, but the selling price is too low.
 Sometimes, a company can spread the costs over months and bring in special discounts and offers to enhance the selling of the product.

-3. Place in 7 P’s of Marketing Mix
+3. 7 P’s of Marketing: Place

 It is where the goods, products, services, assistance, etc. are showcased, sold, and distributed.